-T his Constitution Day – exactly 234 years since America’s Founding Fathers signed the country’s most significant and lasting document – Sotheby’s announces a copy of The Official Edition of the Constitution, the First Printing of the Final Text of the Constitution as a highlight of Sotheby’s Evening Sales this November in New York, marking the first time a manuscript or historical document will be presented in a fine art evening auction.
-On offer with an estimate of $15/20 million, the extremely rare document – now the longest continuing charter of government in the world – is one eleven surviving copies and one of just two not in an institutional collection.
+T his Constitution Day – exactly 234 years since America’s Founding Fathers signed the country’s most significant and lasting document – Sotheby’s announced a copy of The Official Edition of the Constitution, the First Printing of the Final Text of the Constitution as a highlight of Sotheby’s Marquee Sales this November in New York, marking the first time a manuscript or historical document will be presented in a fine art evening auction.
+On offer with an estimate of $15/20 million, the extremely rare document – now the longest continuing charter of government in the world – is one of thirteen surviving copies and one of just two not in an institutional collection.
+Additional important founding documents from the Goldman Collection are offered in two associated sales.

 A Republic, If You Can Keep it: The First Printing of the U.S. Constitution

 The Constitution is on offer from the collection of Dorothy Tapper Goldman, and following the Evening auction, an additional group of approximately 80 constitutional and related documents will be on offer in a dedicated, live auction this November in New York.
-Immediately following the close of the live sale, a final group of rare works will be presented in a no-reserve online sale, open for bidding from 23 November – 2 December.
+In addition to the live sale, a final group of rare works will be presented in a no-reserve online sale, closing on 2 December.

 Full proceeds from the sale of the collection will benefit The Dorothy Tapper Goldman Foundation, which is dedicated to furthering the understanding of our democracy and how the acts of all citizens can make a difference.
 By providing strategic grants, the Foundation hopes to further the understanding of our Constitutional principles.